snipeexpress/MiniCamel/README.md

 $ diskutil unmountDisk /dev/disk2
 $ sudo dd if=INITBIOS.IMG of=/dev/rdisk2 bs=1m
 ```
-3. Insert the USB flash drive into the TinyLlama and turn it on.
+3. Insert the USB flash drive into the MiniCamel and turn it on.
 It'll hopefully boot into MS-DOS.
 Then, to flash the ROM:
 ```
 C:\>anybios w initbios.rom
 ```